PedroHenriques/dotnet_ms_template/README.md

 - Rename the `my_app.sln` .Net solution file
 - If needed, copy the file `setup/local/.env.template` to `setup/local/.env` and fill in your values
 - Create the environment variables and secrets, in your repository, required by the [CI and CD pipeline templates](https://github.com/CorreiosPortugal/pt.technology.pipeline-templates.actions/blob/main/docs/docker.md)
+- Replace the `Api` service and it's unit test suite

 ### Local environment
 #### Start the local environment